Smooth newt: Reproduction

-Migration to the breeding sites occurs as soon as February, but in the northern parts of the range and at higher altitudes, it may not start before summer.
-After entering the water, the breeding characters, especially the male's crest, take a few weeks to develop.
+Migration to the breeding sites can begin as early as February, but in the northernmost parts of the range and at higher altitudes, it may not start before summer.
+After entering the water, it takes a few weeks for the breeding characters, especially the male's crest, to develop.

-Mating involves an intricate courtship display: the male attempts to attract a female by swimming in front of her and sniffing her cloaca.
+The mating process involves an elaborate courtship display: the male swims in front of the female and sniffs her cloaca in an attempt to attract her.
 He then vibrates his tail against his body, sometimes violently lashing it, thereby fanning pheromones towards her.
-In the final phase, he moves away from her, the tail quivering.
-If she is still interested, she will follow him and touch his cloaca with her snout, whereupon he deposits a packet of sperm (a spermatophore).
-He then guides her over the spermatophore so she picks it up with her cloaca.
-Males often try to lead females away from displaying competitors.
+In the final phase, he moves away from her, his tail quivering.
+If she is still interested, she will follow him, touching his cloaca with her snout, whereupon he deposits a packet of sperm (a spermatophore).
+He then guides her over the spermatophore, enabling her to pick it up with her cloaca.
+Males often try to lead females away from competitors that are displaying.

-Eggs are fertilised internally, and progeny of one female usually has multiple fathers.
+Eggs are fertilised internally and the offspring of one female usually have multiple fathers.
 Females tend to mate preferentially with unrelated males, probably to avoid inbreeding depression.

-Females lay 100–500 eggs, usually folding them into waterplants.
+Females lay 100–500 eggs, which they usually fold into the leaves of aquatic plants.
 The eggs are 1.3–1.7 mm in diameter (2.7–4 mm with jelly capsule) and light brown to greenish or grey in colour.
-Larvae typically hatch after 10–20 days, depending on temperature, and metamorphose into terrestrial efts after around three months.
+Depending on temperature, larvae typically hatch after 10–20 days, and metamorphose into terrestrial efts after around three months.

-Paedomorphism, where adults stay aquatic and retain their gills and skin seams or only resorb them partially, occurs regularly but only in a small proportion of individuals.
-It does not appear to be determined genetically but favoured by cold water, a low density of individuals and abundant aquatic prey.
+Paedomorphism, where adults remain aquatic and retain their gills and skin seams, or only partially resorb them, occurs regularly, but only in a small proportion of individuals.
+This trait does not appear to be genetically determined, but is favoured by cold water, low population density and abundant aquatic prey.
 Wild paedomorphic individuals often metamorphosed when they were transferred into an aquarium.